 In performance marketing, there’s a risk of an affiliate joining your network with the intent to run fraudulent traffic and inflate their earnings.
 Though there’s no bulletproof solution to affiliate fraud, you can better protect yourself by watching for typical signs of fraudulent activity.
 That’s where our affiliate activity fraud monitoring comes in.

 HasOffers provides affiliate fraud monitoring at the conversion level to show any signs of potentially illegitimate traffic being sent to your offers.
-By catching any suspicious activity, you can be quickly notified to review that affiliate and even automatically block affiliates that hit a given threshold of suspicious activity.
+By catching suspicious activity within the last 45 days, you can be quickly notified to review that affiliate and even automatically block affiliates that hit a given threshold of suspicious activity.

 Because networks vary widely in business practices and with business partners, activity fraud monitoring is disabled by default.
 This article explains enabling and adjusting your activity fraud monitoring settings.
 Also see our article on affiliate profile fraud monitoring.